Asd-g/avslibplacebo/README.md

     Represents a clamping coefficient for negative weights:\
     0.0: No clamping.\
     1.0: Full clamping, i.e. all negative weights will be clamped to 0.\
+    Values between 0.0 and 1.0 can be specified to apply only a moderate diminishment of negative weights.\
+    Higher values would lead to more blur.\
     Default: 0.0.

 - taper\